UrjalaCoder/Emissions-reaktor/README.md

 # Emissions-reaktor

 This is a web application that shows users an interactive graph of CO2-emissions data.
-You can find a live version of this application at: https://reaktor-emissions.herokuapp.com (It's a bit slow but works :D).
+You can find a live version of this application at: https://reaktor-emissions.herokuapp.com It runs on a heroku container and uses free dynos so it's a bit slow.

 ## Technologies